-- (1) Within any Identified Food Plain Area manufactured homes shall be prohibited within the area measured fifty (50) feet landward from the top-of-bank of any watercourse. - (2) Where permitted within any floodplain area, replacement mobile homes and any improvements thereto, shall be anchored by: - i.
+(1) Within any regulatory floodplain, new mobile homes shall be prohibited.

+- (2) Where permitted within any floodplain area, replacement mobile homes and any improvements thereto, shall be anchored by: - i.
 Providing over-the-top and frame ties at each of the four (4) corners of the mobile home with one (1) additional tie per side at an intermediate location for mobile homes less than fifty (50) feet in length and two (2) additional ties per side for mobile homes fifty (50) feet or more in length. - ii.
-Providing frame ties at each corner of the mobile home with four (4) additional ties per side at intermediate locations for mobile homes less than fifty (50) feet in length and five (5) additional ties for mobile homes fifty (50) feet or more in length.

-iii.
-An anchoring system in which all components are capable of withstanding a fourthousand, eight-hundred (4,800) pound carrying force.

-(3) Replacement mobile homes and improvements thereto shall be:

-- i.
-Placed on a permanent foundation; - ii. elevated so that the bottom of the lowest floor of the mobile home is one and one-half (1-1/2) feet or more above the elevation of the base flood; and - iii. anchored to resist flotation, collapse, or lateral movement.
+Providing frame ties at each corner of the mobile home with four (4) additional ties per side at intermediate locations for mobile homes less than fifty (50) feet in length and five (5) additional ties for mobile homes fifty (50) feet or more in length. - iii.
+An anchoring system in which all components are capable of withstanding a fourthousand, eight-hundred (4,800) pound carrying force. - (3) Replacement mobile homes and improvements thereto shall be: - i.
+Placed on a permanent foundation; - ii. elevated so that the lowest floor of the mobile home is one and one-half (1-1/2) feet or more above the elevation of the 100-year flood; and - iii. anchored to resist flotation, collapse, or lateral movement.